-- (1) Investments in bank debt generally are bought and sold among institutional investors in transactions not subject to registration under the Securities Act of 1933.
-Such transactions are generally subject to contractual restrictions, such as approval of the agent or borrower. - (2) Affiliated issuer as defined under the Investment Company Act of 1940 (ownership of 5% or more of the outstanding voting securities of this issuer). - (3) Non-income producing security. - (4) Principal amount denominated in euros.
-Amortized cost and fair value converted from euros to US dollars. - (5) Restricted security. - (6) Investment is not a controlling position. - (7)

-The Partnership's advisor may demand registration at any time more than 180 days following the first initial public offering of common equity by the issuer. - (8) Issuer is a controlled company. - (9) Includes investments with an aggregate market value of \$22,929,427 that have been segregated to collateralize certain unfunded commitments.

-Aggregate purchases and aggregate sales of investments, other than Government securities, totaled \$151,701,224 and \$195,383,341, respectively.

-Aggregate purchases includes investment assets received as payment in-kind.
-Aggregate sales includes principal paydowns on debt investments.

-The total value of restricted securities and bank debt as of December 31, 2009 was \$307,751,362 or 67.71% of total cash and investments of the Company.
+(1) Investments in bank debt generally are bought and sold among institutional investors in transactions not subject to registration under the Securities Act of 1933.
+Such transactions are generally subject to contractual restrictions, such as approval of the agent or borrower.
+(2) Affiliated issuer as defined under the Investment Company Act of 1940 (ownership of 5% or more of the outstanding voting securities of this issuer).
+(3) Non-income producing security.
+(4) Principal amount denominated in euros.
+Amortized cost and fair value converted from euros to US dollars.
+(5) Restricted security.
+(6) Investment is not a controlling position.
+(7) The Partnership's advisor may demand registration at any time more than 180 days following the first initial public offering of common equity by the issuer.
+(8) Issuer is a controlled company.
+(9) Includes investments with an aggregate market value of \$22,929,427 that have been segregated to collateralize certain unfunded commitments.
+Agg respectiv pregate purchases and aggregate sales of investments, other than Government securities, totaled \$151,701,224 and \$195,383,341, ely.
+Agg investme pregate purchases includes investment assets received as payment in-kind.
+Aggregate sales includes principal paydowns on debt nts.
+The of the Co total value of restricted securities and bank debt as of December 31, 2009 was \$307,751,362 or 67.71% of total cash and investments mpany.

 Instrument Notional Amount Fair Value

 Swaps

-Euro/US Dollar Cross Currency Basis Swap, Pay Euros/Receive USD, Expires 5/16/14 \$ 6,040,944 \$ (374,400)
+Euro/US Dollar Cross Currency Basis Swap, Pay Euros/Receive USD, Expires 5/16/14 See accompanying notes. \$ 6,040,944 \$ (374,400)

-See accompanying notes.